gijojohn7904/gijojohn7904/README.md

 ### 📚 Certifications

-- Certified Data Science Professional from Odin School.
+- Certified Data Science Professional from @OdinSchool.

 ### 🛠️ Projects

 - **Palletized RFID Tracking System**: Led the implementation of an RFID tracking system to reduce mis-sorts and breaches, significantly boosting operational efficiency.
 - **COVID-19 Data Analysis**: Conducted in-depth analysis using SQL to uncover critical insights, informing public health strategies for more efficient resource allocation.

-### 📈 Professional Experience

-- **Flipkart**: Supervised warehouse operations, leading to substantial improvements in efficiency and safety.
-- **ICICI Bank**: Conducted market research, providing insights to formulate new financial products and increase customer engagement.
-- **Godrej & Boyce**: Exceeded sales targets and improved customer relationship management.

 ### 🌐 Connect with Me